bezmoradi/tutorials/go/pointer.md

 }
 ```

 In the above program, we are passing a reference of the `name` variable to the `updateName` function.
 The problem here is that after `updateName` is finished, it will be removed automatically from stack; so the `main()` function will be left in the void!
-After analyzing the code, Go compiler realizes that it should fix the issue.
+After analyzing the code, the compiler realizes that it should fix the issue.
 When this function is done, Go uses what's called [Escape Analysis](#what-is-escape-analysis).
 If the compiler determines that a function returns a memory address OR the function receives a memory address as its input params (This is our case in the above example), it typically allocates memory for it on the heap rather than the stack.

 ```text
 +-----------------------+      +-----------------------+